Anti-Slavery and Human Trafficking Policy

 Communication and Awareness of this Policy

-Training on this policy, and on the risk our organisation faces from modern slavery, will be provided as necessary.
+Training on this policy and information regarding the risk our organisation faces against modern slavery will be provided as necessary.

 Our zero-tolerance approach to modern slavery must be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.